Community art: Community-engaged dance

-Benefits of community art
+Benefits

 Many communities have some form of art institution that furthers their community by providing access to activities and programs the government or other institutions cannot provide.
-These community based art centers or nonprofit organizations are at the forefront of bringing emotional and physical wellness to the communities they reside in.
-All art community nonprofits have different programs, these “programs can focus on building community, increasing awareness..,developing creativity, or addressing common issues.”
-The creative and relaxed environment of these programs makes it a therapeutic way for individuals to express themselves without fear of repercussions.
+These community-based art centers or nonprofit organizations are at the forefront of bringing emotional and physical wellness to the communities they reside in.
+All art community nonprofits have different programs, these "programs can focus on building community, increasing awareness...developing creativity, or addressing common issues."
+Many art institutions provide programs and services like art classes for painting or drawing etc. for all ages.

-Individuals who live in a town that hosts an art community or nonprofit more often than not contribute money and time into the organization more than they think.
-This Is a good thing as nonprofits help to bolster their community by creating a culture of art.
-This essentially means that nonprofits provide that outlet for individuals to create, and showcase their artistic talents.
-Having an art institution or nonprofit is a cathartic way for individuals to express themselves, as well as economically many businesses benefit from having nonprofits in their towns.

-Many art institutions provide lots of programs and services like art classes for painting or drawing etc.. for the young, old and everyone in between.
 It is vital to the continuation of the organization to keep the love of art alive in younger generations.

+Having an art institution or nonprofit can provide that outlet for individuals to create, showcase their artistic talents, and express themselves, and many businesses benefit economically from having nonprofits in their towns.
 One of the most important aspects of a program offered at an art institution or nonprofit organization is that it provides the participant with a stress free and fun experience.
-Art is a great tool that helps in reducing stress, anxiety, and is helpful to move towards healing.
+Art is a tool that helps in reducing stress, anxiety, and is helpful to move towards healing.
+The creative and relaxed environment of these programs may serve as a way for individuals to express themselves without fear of repercussions.

-One prominent non-profit organization that is proficient in helping underprivileged communities and families is “Free Arts for Abused Children” out of Los Angeles.
+One non-profit organization aimed at helping underprivileged communities and families is "Free Arts for Abused Children" out of Los Angeles.
 This organization focuses on bringing families together through art, and allowing children and families to express their artistic abilities and feelings in a safe environment.

-This is a perfect example of why art can make such a difference within a community, as it is vital for many individuals and families to reach a place of healing.